pratik668/persiAPITest/Readme.md

 ## User Guidelines - Setup for running using STS

 **Importing Project:**
-   - Unzip the code file.
+   - Download zip file of the project from github.
-   - To import the code zip file in STS - <br>
+   - To import the code zip file project in STS - <br>
-     File -->Import --> General --> Existing Projects into Workspace --> Next --> Select Root directory (browse the unzipped file) --> Search for nested projects --> Finish.
+	File --> Open Projects from the File Systems --> Archive --> Browse and select the Downloaded project zip file --> Open --> select project --> Finish.
 **Setup Chromedriver:**
 <br>
 After importing the project in STS, setup the project as follows-<br>